EmissarySocial/template-stripe-checkout/README.md

-# template-stripe-checkout
+# Stripe Checkout Template for Emissary

-Simple Stripe Checkout Templates for Emissary
+This is a simple product listing to use with the stripe checkout actions in Emissary.